Pylons/pyramid/docs/narr/subrequest.rst

 happens to be a view callable.

-Note that if a view callable invoked by a subrequest raises an exception, the exception will usually be converted to a response:
+Note that if a view callable invoked by a subrequest raises an exception, the exception will usually be converted to a response if you have a :term:`exception view` configured:

 .. code-block:: python